ocastilloreyes/petgem/doc/source/Manual.rst

 PETGEM design
 -------------

-PETGEM use a code structure for the Nédelec FE algorithm that emphasizes good parallel scalability, which is crucial in the multi-core era.
+PETGEM use a code structure for the high-order Nédelec FE algorithm that emphasizes good parallel scalability, which is crucial in the multi-core era.
 Furthermore, it’s modularity should simplify the process of reaching the best possible performance in terms of percentage of the peak amount of